FelixOnline/v2/content/articles/2015-11-29-the-sins-of-the-father.md

 subtitle: >
   An intriguing documentary, My Nazi Legacy takes a look at how evil can change a family
 date: "2015-11-29 16:42:55 +0000"

 # Attributes from Felix Online V1
 id: "5783"
 old_path: /film/5783/the-sins-of-the-father
 aliases:
  - /film/5783/the-sins-of-the-father
+imported: true
+comments:
+ - I get pleasure from result in I discovered just what I was having a look for You have ended my 4 day lengthy hunt God Bless you man Have a great day Byewoolrich bari negozi httpwwwokatentcomititwoolrichbarinegozi27946html

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ff712

+# Homepage control params
 headline: true
 featured: true